mhansen/graphviz-docs/content/en/docs/attrs/K.md

 types:
 - double
 used_by: GC
+description: Spring constant used in virtual physical model.
+It roughly correspond
 ---
-Spring constant used in virtual physical model.
-It roughly corresponds to an ideal edge length (in inches), in that increasing `K` tends to increase the distance between nodes.
+to an ideal edge length (in inches), in that increasing `K` tends to increase the distance between nodes.